ingydotnet/git-subrepo/doc/design.md

 Usages:

     # Fetch, apply strategy, push to remote:
-    git subrepo push --<strategy> subdir
+    git subrepo push <subdir>
     # Do all subrepos:
-    git subrepo push --<strategy> --all
+    git subrepo push --all
-    # Push from a hand merged branch
-    git subrepo push subdir

 Steps:
 * Assert clean, and chdir to root (adjusting subdir)
 * Update remotes and the refs in .git/
 * Fetch the remote branch content
-* If not hand merged
-  * Create a branch of local subrepo changes subrepo/local/<subdir>
-  * Checkout the new branch
-  * Apply the merge strategy to the remote branch
+* Make sure we have pulled the latest remote changes
-  * If not clean
-    * Error message
-  * Reset to starting state
 * Checkout subrepo/<subdir> branch
+* Rebase the local change s on top
 * Push it to subrepo/<subdir> remote
-* Update the .gitrepo file
-* Amend .gitrepo into HEAD
-* Delete the subrepo/subdir branch

 ## checkout

 Create a branch of the local changes to the subrepo and checkout it.
 Also fetch the remote tracking branch, so it can can be used for merges.
-This command is used to do things by hand.
-You can merge and then use a pull or push command to finish up.
-There will be a remote called subrepo/<subdir> to push to yourself if you want.
+This command is used to do a pull/merge by hand.
+After you merge, use the `pull` command to finish up.

 Usages: